uberhacker/drupal-deploy/README.txt

 Motivation:

 Testing Drupal sites locally can take some time to set up manually.
 This script is an attempt to automate the set up process so testing can be accelerated.
-The main premise is to reuse an existing site configurations for testing different repositories and/or feature branches.
+The main premise is to reuse existing site configurations for testing different repositories and/or feature branches.

 Preconditions: